 Note that you can override the module used on the command line.
 For example, Semtex session files rarely have extensions.
-So for a session called pipe-3d we can convert this using the syntax
+So for a session called pipe-3d we can convert this using the syntax only composites are reprocessed.
+However when extracting a smaller mesh from a larger mesh definition by redefining the composite of volumetric elements you can force the edges and/or faces to be reprocessed removing the definition of any edges and/or faces not required in the smaller mesh.
+This option is called processall and has the syntax

-'''

 NekMesh pipe-3d:sem pipe-3d.xml

-'''